 3 Things Service Companies Should Do to Prepare for AI and Automation

-Artificial Intelligence (AI) and automation are often highlighted in fields like manufacturing, transportation, and technology.
+Artificial Intelligence (AI) and automation are often highlighted in fields like manufacturing, transportation and technology.
 After all, these industries are already incorporating technology in ways that have become commonplace.
-Manufacturing plants are more automated than ever, inventory can be tracked electronically, and we can even buy plane tickets, check in for our flights, and check our bags without ever speaking with a human being.
+Manufacturing plants are more automated than ever, inventory can be tracked electronically, and we can even buy plane tickets, check-in for our flights and check our bags without ever speaking with a human being.

-But, what about businesses like travel agencies, real estate practices, or independent retail shops?
+But, what about businesses like travel agencies, real estate practices or independent retail shops?
 Or industries like hospitality and customer service?
 Is any industry truly technology-proof?
 Will anyone’s job stay the same?

 1. Invest in Education and Training

-Providing volunteer opportunities, either through organized events or by allowing for a set amount of time off during the year to volunteer, promotes support of the community.
+Providing volunteer opportunities, either through organized events or by allowing for a set amount of time off during the year to volunteer, promotes the support of the community.
 This is a deeply rewarding way of investing in human capital.
 Providing paid internships and funding scholarships for staff members and even their families is another way to continually invest in the lifeblood of any organization.

 2. Transition From Already Outdated Systems